jasleon/Inverted-Pendulum/README.md

   <img src="img/carpole-free.gif" width=50% height=50%/>
 </p>
 <p align="center">
-    Inverted pendulum with non-zero initial conditions
+    Inverted pendulum in open-loop
 </p>

 ## Notes
-This simulator is being developed on Ubuntu using the Windows Subsystem for Linux (WSL).
+This simulator is being developed on Ubuntu using the Windows Subsystem for Linux (WSL)

 ## Dependencies
 - cmake